Azure/azure-sdk-for-python/sdk/monitor/microsoft-opentelemetry-exporter-azuremonitor/README.md

 OpenTelemetry also supports several instrumentations which allows to instrument with third party libraries.

-This example shows how to instrument with the requests_ library.
+This example shows how to instrument with the [requests](https://pypi.org/project/requests/) library.

-* Create an Azure Monitor resource and get the instrumentation key, more information can be found here.
 * Install the requests integration package using pip install opentelemetry-instrumentation-requests.
-* Specify your connection string in an environment variable `AZURE_MONITOR_CONNECTION_STRING`.

 ```Python
 import os